PlumpMath/summber2015-homework/week4/rgb_performance/README.md

 NOTE
 ==============

-You need to install libjpeg for building this application.
+You need to install libpng for building this application.